-Factors that encourage inter-state trade/international trade in East Africa
+Factors that encourage inter-state trade OR international trade in East Africa

 - Differences in natural endowments especially raw materials e.g. Uganda has more agricultural raw materials but less high value minerals.